 In 1845 the Poor Law made landowners responsible for paupers on their estates, making it necessary to define property boundaries accurately.
 On Bennachie, this was achieved by a legal process known as the Division of the Commonty, which eventually took effect in 1859.
 Ownership of the Colony area fell to the estate of Balquhain, which in consequence added nine tenants to the rent roll.
 In the years that followed, the Colony population dwindled.
 This was spurred by a combination of ill health, poverty, and the shift of quarry employment away from Bennachie to the developing Kemnay Quarry.
 By 1878 the two Littlejohn households at Shepherd's Lodge, together with Margaret McDonald at Hillside, had fallen into significant arrears of rent.
 The Littlejohns were "removed" (evicted) and there is strong evidence that the same fate befell Hillside.
 By 1881 only 5 individuals remained, John Esson and his son George at Boghead of Tullos, their housekeeper Susan Findlater, who also had her own cottage, and Alexander Porter with his wife Elizabeth.
 The Colony era ended with the death, in 1939, of George Esson, described as "descended from the first and himself the last of the Colonists of Bennachie."
 As the people gradually left, their lands reverted to the landowner's use and were planted with trees rather than re-let.
 Today it is, once again, enjoyed by the many rather than just the few.
 The remains of the buildings and fields which can be seen along the Trail are a surviving memorial to the Colonists.
 Please treat them with respect and let them remain for future generations.

-THE BENNACHIE COLONY APP

-Download this FREE App for a tour around the digitally-reconstructed Colony settlement and its houses.
+THE BENNACHIE COLONY APP Download this FREE App for a tour around the digitally-reconstructed Colony settlement and its houses from the Bailies website, via the QR code below.
 Suitable for Android and Apple operating systems.
+(Due to limited broadband availability at Bennachie, we recommend downloading before your visit.)

 SOME THINGS TO LOOK OUT FOR ON THE COLONY TRAIL

+THE 'GOWK STANE'

+- does the name refer to a cuckoo or a fool?

+- we may never know.
+Can you decipher the message

+on the stone dyke?

-THE 'GOWK STANE' - does the name refer to a cuckoo or a fool? - we may never know SHEPHERD'S LODGE WELL - a small well providing the water supply to the Shepherd's Lodge cottage SHEPHERD'S LODGE KAILYARD - a demonstration of how Shepherds Lodge kitchen garden might have looked growing fruit during the 1800's Shepherd's Lodge Foraging Woodland - recently planted in these fields is a native 'foraging woodland'.
+SHEPHERD'S LODGE WELL - a small well providing the water supply to the Shepherd's Lodge cottage Shepherd's Lodge Kailyard a demonstration of how Shepherd's Lodge kitchen garden might have looked growing fruit during the 1800s SHEPHERD'S LODGE FORAGING WOODLAND recently planted in these fields is a native 'foraging woodland'.
 Look out for crab apples, rowan berries, plums and more...
-THE OUARRY - used by the Colonists to supply building stone THE CORN STACK BASE - circular stone pavement used to stack corn or hay THE 'THIEVES' MARKS'
+THE QUARRY - used by the Colonists to supply building stone The CORN STACK BASE - circular stone pavement used to stack corn or hay Boundary Stone - similar stones marked the boundaries of estates on Bennachie.
+Can you spot the initials on this one?